-States typically structure their earned income tax credit (EITC) as a percentage of the federal EITC.
-In 2015, state EITCs varied from 3.5 to 40 percent of the federal credit.
-In a few states, the structure diverges from that of the federal government.
-In particular, some state EITCs are not refundable, which makes them much less valuable to very low-income families who rarely owe income tax.
+In 2020, 28 states and the District of Columbia offered their own earned income tax credit (EITC).
+States typically set their credits as a percentage of the federal EITC.
+However, unlike the federal credit, some state EITCs are not refundable, which makes them much less valuable to very low-income families who rarely owe income tax.

 Twenty-eight states and DC offered their own earned income tax credit (EITC) in 2020.
 This does not include Washington’s credit which, while a part of the state’s tax code, has never been implemented or funded.
 If Washington did fund its credit, it would be the only state without an income tax to offer an EITC.

 In all but six states—Delaware, Hawaii, Ohio, Oklahoma, South Carolina, and Virginia—state EITCs, like the federal credit, are refundable.
 That is, if a refundable credit exceeds a taxpayer’s state income tax, the taxpayer receives the excess amount as a payment from the state.
 A nonrefundable EITC can only offset state income taxes, so the benefit is limited for low-income families with little taxable income.

 All states but one set their credits as a percentage of the federal credit, the exception being Minnesota, which calculates its credit as a percentage of income (table 1).
 State credits as a percentage of the federal credit ranged from 3 percent in Montana to a nonrefundable 62.5 percent in South Carolina.
 The highest refundable credit is in the District of Columbia (40 percent).

 California’s credit is 85 percent of the federal credit but is based on a smaller earnings range (up to $30,000 if there is one or more qualifying children) than the federal EITC (up to $56, 844 if married with three or more qualifying children).